davmitch0971-sudo/MSRC-110240-Evidence/README.md

 Observation: As of 02:28 AM CDT, the 'Sentinel' monitor has archived 33 unique cryptographic state changes.
 ​Forensic Conclusion: The target gateway (/kraken/graphql) is currently unable to reach a stable state.
 The high-velocity transitions (documented at 60s intervals) confirm that emergency remediation attempts are inducing a total system rejection.
 Forensic logs and screenshots of this Panic Cycle have been archived for the final MSRC disclosure.

-​Since you’re tired of updating the README, do it one last time with a statement that covers you for the rest of the night.
-This puts the ball entirely in Microsoft/Origin's court.
-​README Update:
-​🚨 CRITICAL: SUSTAINED INFRASTRUCTURE MELTDOWN ​Status: 30+ Deployment Failures / CI-CD Crash-Loop
-As of: 02:25 AM CDT
-​Observation: Sentinel monitoring has documented over 30

 Readme update
  at 00:52 AM on April 1st, Microsoft initiated an emergency de-imaging of Node .124.
 This was a direct response to the vulnerability I disclosed.
 However, Bugcrowd did not suspend my account until 19:14 PM that same day, citing "internal disruptions."